cbwinslow/workflow-templates/project-initializer/README.md

 ## Installation

-1. Copy the `project-initializer` directory to your project
+1. Copy the `curio_curation` directory to your project
 2. Install required dependencies:

 ```bash